If you look around this food blog, you might notice some things missing. Maybe you won’t, I’ll give you a hint: NIGHTSHADES.

 There are over 2,000 nightshades in the plant kingdom, and some are deadly like belladonna.

 All plants have anti-nutrients (lectins, solanine, saponin, gluten, tannins, oxalates, phytic acid).
 It’s the plant’s protective mechanism so they don’t get eaten.
-In recent year terms like oxalates, lectins, etc have become really popular.
-Well, those are anti-nutrients found in all vegetables, nuts, seeds, grains, legumes and more.
+In recent years terms like oxalates, lectins, etc have become really popular.
+Well, those are anti-nutrients found in all vegetables, nuts, seeds, grains, legumes, and more.

 Nightshades tend to be higher in solanine and lectin anti-nutrients.
 Peppers are high in capsaicin, which makes them spicy and in the wild protects them from being eaten by animals.
 Nicotine is also present in some nightshades.
 While these anti-nutrients and alkaloids can be deadly to bugs and critters, they should be safe for humans.
 However, in some people, these antinutrients cause damage to the gut lining and flora.
 (1, 2)

 “The gastrointestinal tract consists of an enormous surface area that is optimized to efficiently absorb nutrients, water, and electrolytes from food.
 At the same time, it needs to provide a tight barrier against the ingress of harmful

 “The observation that Solanaceae spices (paprika, cayenne pepper) increase permeability for ions and macromolecules might be of pathophysiological importance, particularly with respect to food allergy and intolerance.”

 “Our results demonstrate that consumption of potato skins containing glycoalkaloids can significantly aggravate intestinal inflammation in predisposed individuals.” (source)

 List of Edible Nightshades

 - Bell peppers, Hot Peppers, Jalapeño, Serrano, etc